tgbugs/mlab/README.md

 mlab
+====
 repo holding code for an ephys rig and a database for scientific data

-this repo should NOT be synced to github until I work out the licensing stuff

-use the dropbox setup

 	Do these things
 	Measure these things
 	In this order
 	And if you do
 	You will find
 	What I found.

 Dependencies
 ------------